 Come and See

 In our first topic this term will be thinking about different ways we can celebrate together and talk about other celebrations around the world including ‘Chinese New Year’.
-We will enjoy a special celebration in school as it is Nursery’s 1st Birthday.
+We will also learn about how Jesus was taken to the Temple in Bethlehem to celebrate his special birth.

 Our second topic this term we will learn about different ways we gather together and talk about different reasons why we might gather.
 We will think about the special way in which we gather in school, at church and in our homes with our families.

 We will listen to Mark’s gospel which teaches us how, ‘People brought their children to Jesus, he took them in his arms and blessed them.’